AdelKS/LinuxGamingGuide/README.md

 Some benchmarks following this procedure are following in the [benchmarks/mice](#mice) section.

 ## X11/Wayland

-Wayland is the successor to X11, and is now mature and supported enough for X11 to be phased out, and that's what most linux distros are starting to consider.
+Wayland is the successor to X11, and is now mature and supported enough for X11 to be phased out, and that's what most linux distros already did.

 - Wayland
-  - As of KDE 6 and Gnome 46, gaming on wayland just works without any downside (?).
+  - As of KDE Plasma 6 and Gnome 46, gaming on wayland just works without any downside (?).
     - Games however still use XWayland (a "small" X server within the Wayland session to play the game) by default
       - Proton (e.g. in Steam) doesn't support wayland at all for now, so it will use XWayland.
       - Starting wine 9.22, native wayland is supported by simply starting the game with the environment variable `DISPLAY` unset / empty.
 YMMV
   - VRR is supported out of the box can be toggled using the GUI settings app
-  - HDR is supported
+  - HDR is supported and the game needs to run with gamescope inside of Plasma

 - X11, some recommendations:
   - The `TearFree` option,  to enable it on `AMDGPU`, [follow this](https://wiki.archlinux.org/title/AMDGPU#Tear_free_rendering).
     - It may be argued that it highers the input lag, I think that it's theoretically right and we want the lowest felt input lag.
       - However, with high refresh rate monitors (e.g. 240Hz), image update smoothness is noticeable vs the theoretically added input lag.
-Try and see !
+Try and see!
       - This option entirely removes screen tearing with anything: for example scrolling on Firefox, on compositor-less DEs like LXDE, becomes super smooth.
   - If you have a FreeSync/Gsync monitor and a GPU that supports it, [follow this documentation](https://wiki.archlinux.org/title/Variable_refresh_rate) on how to enable it on Linux.
 Reviews of monitors seem to show that enabling this actually adds input lag, but once again, it's better than tearing.

 ## Performance overlays

 Performance overlays are small "widgets" that stack on top of your game view and show performance statistics (framerate, temperatures, frame times, CPU/RAM usages... etc).
 Two possibilities:

-* MangoHud: It is available in the repositories of most linux distros, to activate it, you only need to add the environment variable `MANGOHUD=1`, and the stats you want to see in `MANGOHUD_CONFIG`.
-The interesting part of MangoHud is that it can also bechmark games: Record the entirety of the frame times, calculate frametime percentiles...etc Ideal to do benchmarks with.
+* MangoHud: It is available in the repositories of most linux distros, to activate it, you only need to add the environment variable `MANGOHUD=1` (or [STL](#steamtinkerlaunch)), and the stats you want to see in `MANGOHUD_CONFIG`.
+The interesting part of MangoHud is that it can also bechmark games: Record the entirety of the frame times, calculate frametime percentiles, etc. Ideal to do benchmarks with.
 More information here: https://github.com/flightlessmango/MangoHud.
 It can be configured via a GUI with GOverlay - https://github.com/benjamimgois/goverlay
 * DXVK has its own HUD and can be enabled by setting the variable `DXVK_HUD`, the possible values are explained in [its repository](https://github.com/doitsujin/dxvk)

 ## Streaming - Saving replays